kevintruong/til/Networking,-Part-3:-Building-a-simple-TCP-Client.md

 `int socket(int domain, int type, int protocol);`

-Socket creates a socket with domain (usually AF_INET for IPv4), type is whether to use UDP or TCP, protocol is any addition options.
+Socket creates a socket with domain (usually AF_INET for IPv4), type is whether to use UDP or TCP, protocol is any additional options.
 This creates a socket object in the kernel with which one can communicate with the outside world/network.
 This returns a fd so you can use it like a normal file descriptor!
 Remember you want to do your reads or writes from the socketfd because that represents the socket object only as a client, otherwise you want to respect the convention of the server.

 ## `getaddressinfo`